 While you can never be certain of the questions you'll receive, you can take steps to prepare for the questions you're most likely to hear from the audience.

-Consider these tips when you're preparing for the Q&A portion of your presentation:
+Consider these tips when you're preparing for the Q&A part of your presentation:

 - Give your presentation to a smaller audience before the major presentation.
 Using that as a test run for questions may help you prepare for the same questions you'll receive later on.

 - Think about the questions you answered in your own mind while preparing the presentation.
-Chances are, the audience will share many of the same questions and want to hear how you arrived at your conclusion.
+Chances are that the audience will share many of the same questions and want to hear how you arrived at your conclusion.

 Essentially, you should spend time trying to anticipate what the audience is going to ask.
 Put yourself in their shoes and consider their background, and the questions they have may become obvious.